 Students understand why to use and cite sources and know how to do so in MLA style (IERP 3 & 4)

 English 4: IERP & CT Learning Outcomes

-Seek and identify confirming and opposing evidence relevant to original and existing theses (CT2a)
+Students are able to seek and identify confirming and opposing evidence relevant to original and existing theses (CT 2a)